Where do you get your ideas?

 When do you write?
 What's your schedule like?

-I usually spend three to four months “prepping” a book before I start drafting the text, then five to six months writing the first draft and another three to four months editing.
-That adds up to about one book a year at most.
+I usually spend about two months “prepping” a book before I start drafting the text, then about four months writing the first draft and another two to three months editing.
+That adds up to a book every eight months or so.
 When my kids were younger, I worked on my writing when they were in school.
-Now that they're older and in college, I have more available writing time, but family still comes first, so when they're home and are willing to spend time with me, I'm there.
+Now that they’re grown and out of the house, I have more available writing time, but family still comes first, so when they’re home and are willing to spend time with me, I’m there.

 I tend to handle email and social networks for about an hour in the morning, exercise, then work on my writing for a couple of hours before lunch, then again for a few hours after lunch before doing errands or chores later in the afternoon.
 Evenings I read, critique, or watch TV or movies with my husband.
 When I say “work on my writing,” that can be writing a first draft, prepping my next novel, editing, or taking care of promotion business.
 When I’m drafting, I make sure I have the outline of the next 1-2 scenes in my head before I go to sleep, so my creative unconscious mind can work on them and I tend to write about 20 pages a week.